Skip to main content

 Spacecraft

-OCO-2 is based on the previously launched Orbiting Carbon Observatory (OCO) satellite and carries a single instrument, consisting of three high-resolution grating spectrometers (instruments that measure properties of light within the electromagnetic spectrum).
-The Orbital Sciences Corporation LeoStar-2 multi-mission spacecraft bus, used successfully on missions such as SORCE and GALEX missions, serves as the on-orbit service platform for the OCO-2 (Orbiting Carbon Observatory-2) three-channel grating spectrometer instrument.
+OCO-2 is based on the previously launched Orbiting Carbon Observatory (OCO) satellite and carries a single science instrument consisting of three high-resolution grating spectrometers.
+The spacecraft bus is the LeoStar-2 multi-mission platform, built by Orbital Sciences Corporation (now Northrop Grumman) and previously used on missions including SORCE and GALEX.
+It provides all on-orbit support services for the OCO-2 instrument.

 I&T (Integration and Test) personnel and the OCO-2 observatory (spacecraft bus and instrument) are shown in the image above.
 The solar array panels are in the stowed position, a configuration that allows the observatory to fit within the launch vehicle payload fairing.